Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 BusyBox is a single binary containing reduced versions of common unix commands, both for development convenience and -most importantly- to save memory.
-From `ls` and `cd` to `top`, System V init scripts and pipes, it allows us to use the Ralink IC like a Linux box.
+From `ls` and `cd` to `top`, System V init scripts and pipes, it allows us to use the Ralink IC somewhat like your regular Linux box.

 One of the utilities the BusyBox binary includes is the shell itself, which has access to the rest of the commands: